serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/SqlHelper/NewCommand.md

 ## Return Value

-New command with specified command text and parameters
+A new command with the specified command text and parameters.

 ## See Also